Emmie05/Portfolio-Project/README.md

 - **React**: For building the user interface.
 - **React Router**: For navigation between different components.
 - **CSS**: For styling the application.

+## Motivation & Vision 🌱
+As both an Electrical & Electronic Engineering student and an aspiring Software Developer, I built this project to merge two of my key areas of interest: education and electronics.
+The GPA calculator is designed to help students like myself quickly assess academic performance, while the resistor color code generator addresses a common task in circuit design.

+Initially, I faced challenges when integrating the React Router for seamless navigation between components, but overcoming this taught me valuable lessons in state management and routing.

+Future iterations of the project could include additional calculators and a user dashboard for saving progress.

 ## Getting Started